langit/jael/brief.rst

 In those cases when performance is critical, static languages are the only choice.
-Static languages must be compiled to executable machine code first, and the compilation require all type information explicitly specified in the code to succedd, together with other rigor coding rules to be strictly observed before the compiler stops wining.
+Static languages must be compiled to executable machine code first, and the compilation requires all type information explicitly specified in the code, together with other rigor coding rules to be strictly observed before the compiler stops wining.
-As the saying goes, "more words, more faults," the verbosity of static languages makes it harder to learn, more difficult to code with, easier to make mistakes, and harder to read and maintain.
+Since 'less is better', and 'more words, more faults', the verbosity of static languages makes it harder to learn, more difficult to write, easier to make mistakes, and harder to read and maintain.
-It would be very nice to have a static language looks and feels like a dynamic one, and runs just as fast as a static one.
-Hence the birth of a language named "Yael".
+It would be very nice to have a language that looks and feels like a dynamic one, but runs just as fast as a static one.
+Hence the birth of the language named "Jael".

-Yael shows us how "dynamic" can a static language be.
-To build upon what's already there, the language is designed and translated into a target language, which is another high level static language.
-The target language is Java at this moment, since Java offers garbage collection, it would be a more friedly environment to work with.
+To build upon what's already there, the language is first translated to a target language, which is another high level static language.
+The target language is Java at this moment, as Java is popular and has lots of libraries.

+Jael shows us how "dynamic" a static language could be.
-In a truly dynamic language, a variable can change its type of value on the fly, while a static language requires that a variable must be consistent in its type.
+In a truly dynamic language, a variable can change its type of value on the fly, while a static language requires that a variable must be type consistent.
-This restriction is at the core of static compilation, and lifting it means departing from the paradigm of static languages.
+This restriction is at the core of static compilation, and lifting it would open up a whole can of worms when translating to static languages.
-So here comes the first pilar of design: a symbol in Yael must be used consistently to carry values in one single class/type.
+So here comes the first pilar of design: a symbol in Jael must be type consistent.
-Once this rule is observed, there are actually plenty of room for other language instruments that boost up productivity in dynamic languages, such as mentioned in the beginning.
+Aside from this restriction, there are still plenty of room to adopt most of the luring language features in dynamic languages that is alread discussed.

+Jael appears to allow dynamic argument types to methods.
-You might be a little disappointed in the idea of monotyped variables, but a method/function in Yael is more like an *implicit template*, thus an argument or local variable may end up taking totally different types!
+A method/function in Jael is more like an
+*implicit template*, for each combination of argument types passed to the it, a distinct version is generated, where even local variables may end up taking different types!
-The underlying mechanism in static languages is called method overloading, which allows a method to have different (overloaded) versions that accepts differet types of parameters.
+The underlying mechanism in static languages is called method overloading, which allows a method to have different (overloaded) versions that accept differet argument types.
-Thus different value types of the same parameter may be passed to functions/methods, as long as the code in the body of the function/method "makes sense" with those types.
+Thus different argument types may be passed to functions/methods, as long as the code in the body of the function/method "makes sense" with those types.
-Clearly, here "makes sense" simply means if that code can be statically compiled or not, after types being inferred (which will be discussed in full details shortly).
+The sense-making involves type interpretation for the expressions and variables in the method, to see if static compilation is OK or not.
+Type interpretation is a dyanmic way of doing type inference, so to speak, which will be discussed in full details shortly.
-If it "makes sense", an overloaded version of this method is generated in parallel to other overloaded versions.
+If it "makes sense", a version of this method is generated, overloading it.
+In an overloaded version, a variable may not be of the same type as in another version.
-As such, in each overloaded version, the corresponding variable can turn out to be of different types.
-With automatic paralell overloading in translation, a function/method in Yael becomes much more powerful than it meets the eye, as different types of values can be passed in with possibly different returned types of values, and the code is reused without any additional effort from the coder.
+Thus a function/method in Jael becomes much more powerful than meets the eye, which is essentially a template that serves as a description of a general algorithm, for unlimited reuse without additional effort of the coder.

-As in dynamic languages, a variable in Yael needs no declaration before its use, and its consistent type would be inferred from code analysis before compilation.
+As in dynamic languages, a variable in Jael needs no declaration before its use, and its (consistent) type would be inferred from code analysis before code generation.
-Type inference (TI -- references, tutorials here) is the analysis of a piece of code (such as in the body of a method) to find out if it "makes sense".
+Type inference (TI -- references, tutorials here) is the analysis of a chunk of code (such as in the body of a method) to find out the type of the expressions and variables there.
-TI will find out the types of all of the variables and, as types also determine the operations that is available, and it thus tells if that peice of code "makes sense" or not.
+TI will find out the types of all of the variables and, as types also determine the operations that is available, and it thus tells if that code "makes sense" or not.
 To do TI on a variable, the range of code to consider is naturally the scope of the variable.
-The scope of a variable is simply the context (code range) within which the variable lives.
-What makes the traditional TI difficult is that the parameter types of a function/method is unknown, so there are some "free" variables to deal with.
+The scope of a variable is simply the context (code range) within which the variable lives and works.
+What makes TI difficult is that the argument types of a function/method is unknown, so there are some "free" variables to deal with.
-For those "free" variables, code analysis will produce a list of requirements on the type of a parameter, which is called a type contract (-- references, tutorials).
+For those "free" variables, code analysis will produce a list of requirements on the type of an argument, which is called a type contract (-- references, tutorials).
-For example, a contract may require that the type must have such and such a method, which can take some kind of parameters, and should return values of such kind (which may be described by another contract), etc.
+For example, a contract may require that the type must have such and such a method, etc.
-By analyzing the body of the function/method, a contract is discovered on each of the parameters, which is called contract analysis.
+By analyzing the body of the function/method, a contract is discovered on the type of each argument, which is called contract analysis.
-Any types for the parameters are allowed as long as the contract is satisfied.
+Any type for an argument is allowed as long as the contract is satisfied.

-A complete contract analysis would be difficult, and Yael does not need it.
-First, it is not necessary to generate all overloaded versions of a method/function for all known type combinations that satisfies the contract.
+A complete contract analysis would be difficult, and Jael does not need it.
+First, it is not necessary to generate all versions of a method/function whose argument type combination satisfies the contract.
-Yael generates overloaded versions on demand -- that is, only when at the sight of an actuall calling of a method/function, where all the parameter types are known.
+Jael generates overloaded versions on demand -- that is, only when at the sight of an actuall calling of a method/function, where all the argument types are precisely known.
-This greatly simplifies type inferencing, as it eliminates all "free" variables from the game.
+This greatly simplifies type inference, as it eliminates all "free" variables.
+In fact, the type inference of Jael works through something similar to interpretation, only that if-statements will have all branches executed in order, and loop-statements always get executed once and no more.

 To infer the types of variables of simple types
 (in constrast to collection types), it is